-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/ broad community Virtual and in-person public hearings were attended by members of the public, nonprofits, government agencies, council representatives, and interested parties.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non-targeted/ broad community Virtual and in-person public hearings were attended by members of the public, nonprofits, government agencies, council representatives, and interested parties.
 Attendees provided comments that more affordable housing in all counties are needed, both rental and homeownership.
 Members of the public expressed that they would like funds to be used toward the rehabilitation and preservation of current residential units, in addition to providing first-time homebuyers with resources to become homeowners.
 Comments were also received, emphasizing the need for resources specifically set aside for those with special needs and those who are justice-involved and facing homelessness.
-N/A 2 Newspaper Ad Non- targeted/ broad community Public comments will be accepted through April 8, 2023.
+N/A 2 Newspaper Ad Non- targeted/broad community Public comments were accepted through April 8, 2023.
+No comments were received during the 30-day comment period.
 N/A